***Gallery 1 and 2 will be closed for essential maintenance work from Monday 14 - Friday 18 June. We apologise for any inconvenience this may cause***

 During your visit

-- We are operating a one way system and request that you follow any signage that has been placed around the site.
+- We request that you follow any signage that has been placed around the site.

 - Please ensure you follow social distancing rules during your visit.

 - Please use the hand sanitiser which is located at the entrance and at regular intervals throughout the gallery.
 If you are unable to use our hand sanitiser please ensure you bring your own and show our Front of House staff on arrival.

 - Please limit the items you bring and keep your belongings with you at all times

 - Unfortunately we’ve not been able to open all the areas of the gallery.
 For example, first floor areas at all sites are currently closed to the public.
 We apologise for any disappointment this may cause but you will appreciate that we must put the safety of our visitors and staff first.

 - For more information about the new visit experience please download our visitor information maps

 We aim to make access to our gallery enjoyable and welcoming to the widest possible public.